Contrast-Security-OSS/docs/content/installation/netcore/configuration/YAML-properties-netcore.md

 * Specify the path to the YAML file with the environment variable `CONTRAST_CONFIG_PATH`.
 * Place the *contrast_security.yaml* file in the data directory specified during agent install.
 (The default location is * %ProgramData%\Contrast\dotnet\*.
 As a result, the default file path would be *%ProgramData%\Contrast\dotnet\contrast_security.yaml*.)

-Go to the [.NET YAML Template](installation-netconfig.html#net-template) for fully formatted properties that you can copy and use in your own configuration files.
+Go to the [.NET Core YAML Template](installation-netcoreconfig.html#netcore-template) for fully formatted properties that you can copy and use in your own configuration files.

 ## Configuration Options

 ### Contrast UI properties

-Use the properties in this section to connect the .NET agent to the Contrast UI.
+Use the properties in this section to connect the .NET Core agent to the Contrast UI.
 The proxy settings allow the agent to communicate with the Contrast UI over a proxy.

 * **contrast**: